danil09234/danil09234/README.md

 ---

-I am a 🐍 Python software developer with 5 years of experience in my own projects.
-I have worked on GUI applications, parsers, Telegram bots 🤖, and data processing.
+I am a 🐍 Python software developer with 5 years of experience in my own projects including over a year of dedicated involvement in commercial projects.
+I have worked on GUI/CLI applications, databases, parsers, Telegram bots 🤖, and data processing.
 While Python is my primary language, I have also gained experience with C, C++, JS + HTML/CSS, and Java ☕.

 Programming, for me, is more than just a specialization. 💻✨